 What is a kayak?

 A kayak is a narrow, small boat that is driven with double-bladed paddles.
-A kayak generally has a deck which is covered and a cockpit.
+A kayak generally has a deck that is covered and a cockpit.
 Kayaks were originated and used by Inuit and therefore derived from the Inuit word ‘qajaq’ or ‘qayaq’.

 It has a streamlined shape with a broad center and narrow, tapering ends.
 Usually made of plastic and rotomolded entirely of wood or wood with fiberglass sheathing.
 Many kayaks are inflatable or folding as well.